Problem Behaviour Counseling

 Our counselling starts with an initial session to get to know you and your situation.

 This session will help determine treatment planning, including creating self-management strategies, problem-solving skills, and community support.
 Sessions can occur in person or virtually (by phone or video).
-Fees are $220/50 minute session.
+Fees range from $200-220/50 minute session depending on the provider.
 Treatment can be short-term (3-6 months) or long-term (6 months +), depending on need and preference.
-Behavioural problems are treated as a chronic condition of the brain, and sessions are a combination of process and psychoeducational support to appreciate the difference between you and the unhealthy part of your brain.
-Sessions are also available for a family member and loved one who is open to supporting boundaries, self-care and communication with affected young children, elderly, friends, or other family members.

 A major part of Counselling is the exploration of relationships and feelings, as these tend to drive a lot of the fuel that supports compulsion.
 Therefore, you can anticipate that exploring these areas will constitute part of the counselling process.
 Initially, we will focus on stabilization and immediate needs for health and safety, including looking at detoxification supports if needed.
 As stabilization occurs, a more in-depth exploration of the underlying roots and drivers of problematic behaviours can happen.